Singapore's Covid-19 travel lane with Germany: Should you go?

 Germany boasts some 2,000 hospitals, with its best - the Heidelberg University Hospital - ranking 22nd in the world.
 The cost of in-patient treatment for each hospital case was €5,088 (S$8,100) on average, the Federal Statistical Office said this year, referencing data from 2019.

-Since Germany's first Covid-19 case was confirmed in Munich in Jan 27, 2020, it has seen over 3.8 million infections, and nearly 92,000 deaths, overwhelmingly among elderly people above 70.
+Since Germany's first Covid-19 case was confirmed in Munich in Jan 27, 2020, it has seen more than 3.8 million infections, and nearly 92,000 deaths, overwhelmingly among elderly people above 70.

 Enforcing rules

 More recently, uniform nationwide rules were introduced, known as the "3G" health pass system.
-Essentially, they require people to show proof that they have been vaccinated, tested or recovered from the virus ("geimpft, getestet oder genesen" in German) to gain entry into many public venues such as restaurants, theatres, salons, gyms and churches.
+Essentially, they require people to show proof that they have been vaccinated or tested or have recovered from the virus ("geimpft, getestet oder genesen" in German) to gain entry into many public venues, such as restaurants, theatres, salons, gyms and churches.

 Germany is also ending free Covid-19 testing for most in October to incentivise more people to get inoculated.
-Children, as well as people who for health reasons cannot be vaccinated, can still get tested for free.
+But children, as well as people who for health reasons cannot be vaccinated, can still get tested for free.

-Similar to Singapore, face masks must be worn indoors, on public transport and in crowded outdoor spaces.
-But Germany has stricter requirements on the type of masks allowed that are met only by medical masks - surgical, N95, KN95 or FFP2 masks.
+Similar to Singapore's requirements, face masks must be worn indoors, on public transport and in crowded outdoor spaces.
+But Germany has stricter mask requirements - only surgical, N95, KN95 or FFP2 masks are allowed.
 These are typically readily available in pharmacies, supermarkets and general stores.

 Penalties for not being appropriately masked or maintaining social distancing differ among states.
 Offenders typically face fines ranging from €50 to €250.